openforcefield/toolkit-installer-constructor/README.md

 * `python run.py`

-* watch out for `py_` in buildstring as this means a noarch and must be eliminated
+* watch out for `py_` in buildstring as this means a noarch, which can be troublesome